Skip to main content

 Are you a cheese lover?
 I definitely am!
 There’s no such thing as too much cheese in my world!
 Last week, I shared my Lasagna alla Bolognese recipe.
 I was so very proud of that lasagna!
 After so many lasagna blunders, this was the first that finally was successful!
 It featured a wonderful vegetable-filled Ragu alla Bolognese sauce along with a classic Béchamel Sauce, paired with mozzarella cheese and Parmesan cheese.
 The layers were perfect and every bite had the perfect amount of sauciness and cheesiness!

 What about all my vegetarian fans out there?
 What can you do?
 Even if you’re not a vegetarian, what if you just want to skip the work of making a time-consuming, slow-cook Bolognese (sorry but I really don’t think there’s a “quick Bolognese” recipe that’ll produce as good as results as if you were to cook it slow and low!), and enjoy a simple delight that focuses on the cheese and omits the meat?
-Then this Vegetarian Four-Cheese Lasagna is definitely for you!
+Then this Vegetarian Four Cheese Lasagna is definitely for you!

 While I loved the Lasagna alla Bolognese, I have to admit that this lasagna just turned out to be so special in its own ways.
 If you want the star of the show to be the cheese, then I totally recommend you make this meatless cheesy lasagna!

-The components for this lasagna were inspired by Domino’s garlic-Parmesan sauce, where I recently had had a pizza with this sauce for the first time and to this day I’m still really obsessed with it!
+The components for this lasagna were inspired by Domino’s garlic-Parmesan sauce, where I recently had a pizza with this sauce for the first time and to this day I’m still really obsessed with it!
 I was really craving that pizza and sauce again, so I decided to incorporate that sauce in this lasagna to enhance the Bechamel Sauce!
 For the tomato sauce, I’ll be adding a touch of heat thanks to one of my favourite secret weapons - Calabrian chili peppers!
 If you’ve never incorporated these into your cooking, then I highly recommend you do!
-I love adding them to my Spicy Calabrian Chili Sausage and a small touch really transforms your cooking, adding so much flavour and not too much heat!
+I love adding them to my Spicy Calabrian Chili Sausage and a small touch really transforms your cooking, adding so much flavor and not too much heat!

 Finally, my idea for the three cheeses that will be in the lasagna layers are from the most epic pizza I’ve ever made!
 It’s July now and I haven’t made this since New Year’s Eve 2020, but I know I need to do it again soon!
 As you can see on my IGTV, after basically my entire cooking career of trying to replicate Pizza Hut’s epic pizzas at home, that was the night where I did, and that trio totally gave the best cheese pulls and gooeyness that nicely complements the sauce!

 Got a cheese craving?
-Well, you’ll totally satisfy that with this amazing Vegetarian Four-Cheese Lasagna!
+Well, you’ll totally satisfy that with this amazing Vegetarian Four Cheese Lasagna!
 It’s kid-friendly and adult-friendly, just the perfect dish to serve a major cheese lover!
 Let’s get to it!

-This Vegetarian Four-Cheese Lasagna features the following cheeses:
+This Vegetarian Four Cheese Lasagna features the following cheeses:

 • Parmesan cheese: I’m grating some Parmesan cheese in the garlic-Parmesan sauce.